dumblob/rt_clk_sync/README.md

 * adaptive estimation of both clock and network parameters (autotuning, or continuous adaptation)

-* revise/redesign application interface to allow e.g. delay/latency measurement between two hosts (us and some other) on demand
+* revise/redesign application interface to allow e.g. delay/latency measurement between two hosts (us and some other) on demand or reliable reporting of current/min/max accuracy (delay/latency) which all other connected stations have

 * statistics/logging of estimated accuracy (for audits, revisions, etc.)